yesodweb/yesod-cookbook/Activate-foreign-key-checking-in-Sqlite.md

-In Sqlite, foreign key constraints are not checked before record deletion by default.
+In Sqlite, by default foreign key constraints are not checked before record deletion.
 This feature needs to be activated in each connection by issuing a PRAGMA command, like so:

 > PRAGMA foreign_keys = ON;